audioxide/data/data/posts/20201119-articles-u2-studio-albums-ranked.md

 **André**

 U2 had their sights set high from the very beginning.
 While only offering a fraction of the scope that we have now come to expect from the band, their 1980 debut album *Boy* still contains some of the hallmarks that U2 are known for today.
 Most notably, Larry Mullen Jr’s arena-rock drumming and Bono’s rousing wails.
 Such elements are fused together by the urgency of post-punk, and the aesthetic of new wave.
 As a result, *Boy* remains a distinctive listen.
-Though U2 have released far more ambitious albums since, their debut continues to stand out as one of their most inspired releases in the entire discography.
+Though U2 have released far more ambitious albums since, their debut continues to stand out as one of their most inspired releases in their entire discography.

 Opening track “I Will Follow” encapsulates everything that makes the record such a riveting listen: immediate, captivating, and out-right addictive.
 The Edge has never been the most elaborate guitarist, but there’s a sense of simplicity here that offers a finishing touch to the album’s best songs.
 There are flashes of what was to come – particularly the echoed jangles that induce trademark U2 atmospheres – but it often sounds like the band are playing without the guitarist we now recognize as The Edge.
 There’s a real charm to this disparity.